G-S9N6DX06CF

 cheetah prey catchThey are very dependent on a diet of meat

-In the Kruger National Park, cheetahs lose 14% of their kills to spotted hyenas.
-Spotted hyenas, leopards, and even warthogs, also steal their kills.
+In Kruger National Park, cheetahs lose 14% of their kills to spotted hyenas.
+Spotted hyenas, leopards, and even warthogs also steal their kills.

-Vultures are not only competitors in their own right but also attract the attention of lions and spotted hyenas.
+Vultures are not only competitors but also attract the attention of lions and spotted hyenas.

 They feed quickly before their kills can be stolen.